prl405/SortManagerProject/README.md

  Used to check that the user inputted valid characters and array lengths.
 Many of the exceptions are picked up by the Java language.

  #### Algorithm Timer
+ Measures the running time of the called sort method and displays the time taken to sort.
+The time is measured in nano-seconds.

+ (Currently the first call of a particular sort takes significantly longer when compared to subsequent calls.)

  ### Design Components
+ A brief mention of the design principles that were followed.
  #### OOP
  #### SOLID
  #### Design Patterns
  ###### Factory Method
+ An interface was implemented, called 'Sortable', that instantiated the sorting classes into the 'SortFactory'.

  ###### Model-View-Controller (MVC)
+ The program is separated into three main packages which contain their respective classes that correspond to the MVC design pattern.